luminaxster/CS211-Spring2024-P2/README.md

 - `simulacraMemory`: A list for the SIMULACRA realm.
 - `simulationMemory`: A list for the SIMULATION realm.

-#### Usage:

-`MemorySnapshot` is particularly valuable in systems that necessitate the monitoring of different narrative realms for performance optimization, diagnostics, or deeper understanding of complex behaviors, such as those exhibited by robots.

-#### Record Advantages:

 Opting for a record, similar to the approach in `westworld.src.main.PartState`, offers benefits like immutability, simplicity in state representation, and an inbuilt pattern of equality and hashing, making it an ideal choice for data structures intended to hold snapshot information.

-#### Documentation:

-For more information on records and their usage, you can refer to the [official Java documentation](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Record.html).

-#### Encouragement:

-Users are encouraged to utilize records for their simplicity and effectiveness in representing data structures like `MemorySnapshot`, which are primarily used for data encapsulation without the need for extensive behavior or logic.

 ### F. Freezable Interface